 B1.
 Trend Table

 This table contains the master records for time series data, including location, species / run / subrun of fish, data type, and general information about the trend.
-(The time-series records linked to these master records are found in the EscData, and HatchRetMain tables) (Back to table of contents)
+(The time-series records linked to these master records are found in the EscData, and HatchRetMain tables.)
+(Back to table of contents) (Back to table of contents)